qcuaeh/molalignlib/README.md

 Install molalign with pip
 ----------------------------

-The python library only supports Python 3 so make sure that you are using the right version of *pip*:
+The Python library only supports Python 3 so make sure that you are using the right version of *pip*:

     pip3 install molalign